Current Group Members

 Omar left University College Dublin in 2017 with a BSc(Chemistry), graduating with a first class honours.
 His final year project was titled ‘Late First Row Transition Metal(II) Ammine Oxalate: Structure and Magnetism’, carried out under the supervision of Dr. Tony Keene.
 He joined the Benjamin group in Nottingham Trent University in October 2017 as a PhD student.
 Omar’s research is focused on the use of cationic organoantimony reagents for catalytic applications.

 Joining the group in 2019-20 to complete final year BSc and MSc research projects are (pictured left to right) Warren Chiwaya, Alex England, Natasha Makhetho and Joe Darling.
 We welcome them and look forward to some interesting chemistry!

 Dr. Ben Lake

-Ben (pictured left) joined the Benjamin group as a PDRA in March 2018 to work on the synthesis and reactivity of organo-fluoro-stibonium and -bismuthonium Lewis acids.
+Ben (pictured left) joined the Benjamin group as a PDRA from March 2018 – June 2019 to work on the synthesis and reactivity of organo-fluoro-stibonium and -bismuthonium Lewis acids.
 Before that he was a PDRA at the University of Edinburgh under Professor Michael Shaver, where he was developing ‘greener’ iron and titanium-based mediators of controlled radical polymerisation.
 Prior to that, Ben obtained his PhD at the University of Leeds under Dr Charlotte Willans, where he researched all aspects of copper-NHCs.
-As a father of a 10-month-old baby, Ben has no free time.
-However, when he manages to find a spare 5 minutes he enjoys playing/watching sport, exploring the local countryside and drinking.

 Matt completed his BSc and MRes in Chemistry at NTU (2013-2018).
 During his time in the group he completed his masters project on the development of single molecular magnets using transition and lanthanide metals.